 120HZ 4K READY: TVs like this one can deliver the goods!
 (See it on Amazon)

-When it comes to platforms, it may sound obvious, but you'll need something capable of outputting 120fps at either 1080p, 1440p or 4K, which leaves you with some PC builds, PS5 and Xbox Series X.
+When it comes to platforms, it may sound obvious, but you'll need something capable of outputting 120fps at either 1080p, 1440p or 4K, which leaves you with some PC builds and PS5 or Xbox Series X.

 How do you get 120fps with an HDMI 2.0?